Space debris: Barriers to dealing with debris

 With the rapid development of the computer and digitalization industries, more countries and companies have engaged in space activities since the turn of the 21st century.
 The tragedy of the commons is an economic theory referring to a situation where maximizing self-interest through using a shared resource can lead to the resource degradation shared by all.
 Based on the theory, individuals' rational action in space will lead to an irrational collective result: orbits crowded with debris.
 As a common-pool resource, the Earth's orbits, especially LEO and GEO that accommodate most satellites, are nonexcludable and rivalrous.

-To address the tragedy and ensure space sustainability, many technical approaches have been developed.
+To address the issue and ensure space sustainability, many technical approaches have been developed.
 In terms of governance mechanisms, a top-down centralized one is less suitable to tackle the complex debris problem due to the increasing number of space actors.
-Instead, a polycentric form of governance developed by Elinor Ostrom may work in space.
-In the process of promoting the polycentric network, there are some existing barriers needed to be dealt with.
+Instead, a polycentric form of governance developed by Elinor Ostrom has been proposed although the promotion of the polycentric network has not been fully developed.